For recent movies, please visit my youtube channel.

 In grid level 11 (1.1MB)

 Fragmentation in the center of the cloud.
 Red isosurfaces denote fragments.
-This movie shows only small region of whole computation domain.
+This movie shows an only small region of the whole computation domain.
 The calculation is done width the nested grid having grids of levels 1-12.
-This movie shows the area of the level 11.
+This movie shows the area of level 11.

 In grid level 12 (1.1MB)